rust-lang/chalk/GLOSSARY.md

 ## Unification
 Unification is the process of solving a formula.
 That means unification finds values for all the free literals of the formula that satisfy it.
-In the context of chalk the values refer to types.
+In the context of *chalk* the values refer to types.

 ## Universe
-A universe sets the scope in which a particular variable name is bound.
+A universe sets the scope in which a particular literal is bound.
 (See *Binder*.)
 A universe can encapsulate other universes.
 A universe can be contained by only one parent universe.
 Universes have therefore a tree-like structure.
 A universe can access the variable names of itself and the parent